 So you have to get used to being cared for.
 You lose your independence.
 You also lose a lot of your social life.
 Because quite frankly socialising is exhausting when you’re ill, no matter how much you love it.
 At my worst I’ve had to turn down friends offering to come and sit on my bed with me so I didn’t have to get up, because even the stimulation of talking to another person was too much.
 Imagine not being able to cope with someone else in the same room as you.
-I haven’t slept in the same room as my partner in well over a year now since my symptoms became so severe.
+I haven’t slept in the same room as my partner for two years now since my symptoms became so severe.
 And I hate it.

 Then there is the judgement you’ll receive from others.
 Why can’t you just do this simple thing?
 Why have you not contacted them in a while?
 Why don’t you just try this treatment or that exercise or this supplement or that meditation?
 Why are you using a mobility aid when you can walk?
 Why are you using a disabled parking spot?
 Why have you become such a bore?
 And so on and so forth.
 Be prepared for all the unsolicited advice you can deal with (and more).
 And be aware that some people will simply stop talking to you, because you’ve changed and they aren’t ready to cope with that.